intelsdi-x/swan/CONTRIBUTING.md

 ## Reporting Security Issues

 The Swan team take security very seriously.
 If you have any issue regarding security, please notify us by sending an email to swan-security@intel.com. **Do not create a GitHub issue.** We will follow up with you promptly with more information and a plan for remediation.
-While we are not offering a security bounty, we would love to send some Swan swag your way along with our deepest gratitude for your assistance in making Swan a more secure product.
+While we are not offering a security bounty, we would love to send a thank you your way along with our deepest gratitude for your assistance in making Swan a more secure project.

 ## Reporting Issues or Feature Requests